abhishek11das/signature-verification/README.md

-# Signature-Matching
+# Signature Verification
-Application to detect the similarity of two signatures.
+A Python application to verify the similarity between two handwritten signatures by analyzing their structural similarity.

-This Application helps mathematically evaluate similarity of two signatures.
-Simply capture or upload the picture of both signatures to be compared.
-Both the images will be displayed on the screen that are being compared.
-The popup will show the percentage match of the signatures.
-The signatures are compared using structural_similarity in skimage.metrics package.
+This application helps you mathematically evaluate how similar two signatures are.
+You can capture or upload images of two signatures, which will be displayed side-by-side.
+The app then calculates and shows the similarity percentage to help determine if the signatures match.
+The comparison uses the `structural_similarity` function from the `skimage.metrics` package, which compares the visual structure of the two images.

+## Features
+- Upload or capture two signature images.
+- Display both signatures side-by-side for visual comparison.
+- Show similarity percentage based on Structural Similarity Index Measure (SSIM).
+- Simple and easy-to-use interface.

 ## Prerequisites
-1. Python >=3.6
+1. Python 3.6 or higher
 2. OpenCV
 3. Scipy
 4. Scikit-image